SilvioMJZ/SilvioMJZ_DataSciPortfolio/README.md

 - **Description**: This directory contains an R Shiny app that provides graphical tools to understand the crisis of violence related to organized crime in Mexico over the past two decades.
 - **Live App**: [Shiny App on shinyapps.io](https://mao-zen.shinyapps.io/Shiny_SS/)
 - **Files**: The `shiny_app` folder contains all the relevant files for the Shiny app.

+### Research Presentations

+- **Description**: This section contains presentations of economics papers and my own research.
+- **Files**: The `research_presentations` folder contains all the relevant files for these presentations.

+### Discrete Choice Model Estimation

+- **Description**: This project includes files related to the estimation of discrete choice models, demonstrating techniques used in econometrics.
+- **Files**: The `Discrete_choice_model_estimation` folder contains all the relevant files for this analysis.

 ## How to Use